 MSE 7501 - Introduction to Autism & Severe Disabilities (3) This course provides an introduction to issues related to the identification and assessment of students with autism spectrum disorder or severe disabilities.
 The concepts of inclusion and non-categorical educational identification and teaching are emphasized.
 It also presents identification instruments, assessment systems and their relation to theoretical models about these disabilities, reviews the relationship between assessment and educational planning.
 A clinical component of observation and analysis of severe disabilities is included.
+Prerequisite: MED 6102.

 MSE 7502 - Educating Preschoolers with Special Needs (3) The field of early childhood education is growing and changing.
 For children who are exceptional, this is a significant time for learning.
 This class will provide the student with information about preschoolers who have a variety of disabilities with strategies to plan for these children as they are included in the regular classroom.
 The class will investigate methods of instruction utilizing a theme approach to learning and developmentally appropriate practice.
 This class will also provide information about the law, inclusion, assessment, theories, individual planning, partnering with parents, and specific learning disabilities.
+Prerequisite: MED 6102.

-MSE 7506 - Functional Comm Indv with Autism&Severe Disability (3) In this course students will learn identification methods and teaching strategies for students with Autism and severe disabilities.
+MSE 7506 - Functional Communication for Individuals with Autism and Severe Intellectual Disabilities (3) In this course students will learn identification methods and teaching strategies for students with Autism and severe disabilities.
 The concepts of behavioral principles, curriculum development, teaching alternative skills, and use of functional communication are addressed.
 A clinical component of observation and analysis of Autism and severe disabilities is included.
 Also, students are expected to develop an instructional lesson to promote a functional skill and to expand student learning and use of functional skills across environments.
-Prerequisite: MSE 7501.
+Prerequisite: MED 6102, MSE 7501.